Kevin-CodeCrew/java-mini-project/README.md

 ### Tips and Suggestions
 * Load your questions in a data structure that makes it easy to choose your random questions like a ```HashMap```
 * Use ```java.util.Random``` to pick your questions (http://www.codecodex.com/wiki/Generate_Random_Numbers_Without_Repetition)
-* Start your question database ```quizzer.txt``` by creating a new text file and entering at least 5 questions manually
+* Start your question database ```quizzer.txt``` by creating a new text file and entering at least 5 questions manually, or by using the provided file
 * You may structure your question records how ever you wish, but each question should have:
 ```
 Question Text